 As you may know, my goal for 2016 was to get free from the 9-5 life I’d narrowly escaped towards the end of 2015.
 I’ll be using this goal as an example to illustrate exactly how you make a goal like this achievable.

-Presently, my goal for 2017 is to stay free (umm… no pressure right?).
+Presently, my goal for 2017 and beyond is to stay free (umm… no pressure right?) and to constantly expand my reality of freedom.
 Savings only go so far and building up a sustainable income stream is an entirely new challenge for me.

-I hope like me, you choose to not leave achieving your goals to chance or waiting for luck to strike.
+I hope like me, you choose to not leave achieving your goals in life to chance or waiting for luck to strike.

 Example: “In one year, I want to be in a secure financial and emotional position, where I am ready to quit my full-time job.
 I will be free to build my dream life, as a creative entrepreneur from the comfort of my home.”